Customer Education: A Beginner’s Guide

 Keep your style consistent

-Add variety to your customer training through different types of interactions, storytelling, and a creative use of multimedia, but keep your look and feel consistent.
+Add variety to your customer training through different types of interactions, storytelling, and creative use of multimedia, but keep your look and feel consistent.
 Before making your first lesson, invest some time building a clear style guide to follow.

 As a general rule, the following elements should remain consistent:

-• Tone of voice: Whether it’s conversational or professional, keep the tone of voice consistent throughout your lessons.
+- Tone of voice.
+Whether it’s conversational or professional, keep the tone of voice consistent throughout your lessons.

-• Look and feel: Color palettes, fonts, call-to-action buttons, page layout, etc., should be standardized to facilitate seamless navigation for learners.
+- Look and feel.
+Color palettes, fonts, call-to-action buttons, page layout, etc., should be standardized to facilitate seamless navigation for learners.

-• Image style: Keep the style of images consistent throughout your content.
+- Image style.
+Keep the style of images consistent throughout your content.
 For example, try not to mix cartoon images with photos.

-• Negative space: Negative space is the blank space on each slide of your course.
+- Negative space.
+Negative space is the blank space on each slide of your course.
 Don’t overcrowd your slides, and keep a consistent amount of blank space throughout.

 Personalize your content

 Excellent consumer education engages learners, helping them to retain knowledge.
 A critical driver of customer engagement is creating training that feels relevant and tailored to the individual.
-You can achieve this with some nice touches, like adding the learner’s name to the welcome page, customizing the end-of-course screen, and segmenting learners into relevant groups in your customer education platform.
+You can achieve this with some nice touches, like adding the learner’s name to the welcome page, customizing the end-of-course screen, and segmenting learners into relevant groups on your customer education platform.

 Customer Education Examples